 The cars of the Lamborghini Museum

 A tunnel at the entrance of the museum presents a short video celebrating the models of the brand, accompanied by the sound of the V12 Lamborghini, and immerses the visitor in the atmosphere.
-The exhibition of cars is spread over two floors, for 2 major stages of history.
-On the ground floor, the visitor strolls through the first 30 years of the brand, with some emblematic models, from the very first production with the 350 GT presented in 1964 to the Countach, passing by the Espada and Jarama, and naturally the equally mythical Miura, which is often considered the first supercar in history.
+The museum’s 2023 redesign doesn’t really change its content, other than the addition of the sporty SUV Urus.
+The car exhibition is spread over two floors and highlights the important themes of the brand such as historical milestones, the styling department or all-wheel drive.
+On the ground floor, the visitor strolls through the first 30 years of the brand, with some emblematic models, from the very first production with the 350 GT presented in 1964 to the Countach, passing by the Espada, Jarama and Urraco, and naturally the equally mythical Miura, which is often considered the first supercar in history.

 The Countach, an iconic model that has been in poster on the bedroom’ wall of an entire generation, also contributed by its particular design to the Lamborghini legend, and inspired all the models that followed.
 An LM-002, model of luxury super SUV before the hour completes this historical part.